fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-ap-transactions.md

 ## Creating an AP transaction

-To record a new accounts payable transaction:
+To record a new Accounts Payable transaction:

 <details>
 <summary>Do an interactive walkthrough of creating an accounts payable transaction</summary>